Yandex Cloud

 kubectl create namespace capy-system

-5. Create a secret with the Yandex Cloud service account's authorized key:
+5. Create a secret with the authorized key for the Yandex Cloud service account:

 kubectl create secret generic yc-sa-key \